 2017 was a pivotal year for RIPD, beginning in January with publication of Emerging Trends in Regional Planning (PAS 586).
 The report, reflecting division members' expertise and edited by division leaders, received an APA Division Achievement Award for its contribution to the planning profession.

 The division will continue to lead the field of regional and intergovernmental planning as new trends emerge.
 Priority areas of interest include:

 - Arts and Culture.
 A number of regional planning agencies have initiated programs to promote arts and culture.
 Often these programs are tied to transit and transit-oriented development projects, and they may aim to promote equity and cultural diversity.
-In partnership with APA's Arts and Planning Interest Group, RIPD is working to identify such programs and promote their best practices.
+In partnership with APA's Arts and Planning Division, RIPD is working to identify such programs and promote their best practices.

-2020 Regional Livable Communities Forum
+2022 Livable Communities Forum

 The Livable Communities Forum was conducted on April 29, 2022 in San Diego, in preparation for the American Planning Conference.